 8. Takes too much time to boot

 You can fix this problem by opening the Task Manager.
-Click on the Start-up tab at the top.
+Click the Startup tab at the top.
 You will see all of the programs and apps that load when your computer starts up.
 A long list of these programs and apps could be the cause of your device booting up slowly.

 9. Frozen screen

 The most logical thing to do when your computer screen freezes is to reboot it.
-Unfortunately, doing this may lead to you losing unsaved work.
+Unfortunately, doing that may lead to you losing unsaved work.
 Frozen screens can indicate registry conflicts, insufficient RAM, spyware, missing files, or corrupt files.

 10. Keyboard problems